Ca’Barun is a small independent producer of quality wine. Over the years the wine have become very appreciated by wine lovers around the world.

-- Metodo Classico is sparkling wine made like a Champagne.
+- Metodo Classico is a sparkling wine made like a Champagne.
 Our Metodo Classico consist of 70% Pinot Nero grapes and 30% of Chardonnay grapes from vineyards in Santo Stefano Belbo.
 The color is yellow with greenish hues decorated with fine and elegant bubbles.
 The bouquet is complex, and showing character and elegance, with notes of green apples, white flowers, and crusty bread.
-The flavour has notes of white fruit, interesting mineral notes in the aftertaste.
+The flavour has notes of white fruit and interesting mineral notes in the aftertaste.
 Thanks to its versatility, it is perfect as an aperitif or throughout a meal.

 Roero Arneis DOCG

 - Typical indigenous Piedmontese white wine.
-The Arneis grapes are grown on the sandy hills in the Roero area.
+Our Arneis grapes are grown on the sandy hills in the Roero area.
 It has a pale yellow colour with accentuated a greenish tinge.
 The bouquet is intense fruity, pleasant and delicate.
 In the mouth you feel a wine with rich body and long taste.
-It is medium-dry without with elegant fruit of whiter peach, apricot and sweet almond.
+It is medium-dry with elegant fruit of whiter peach, apricot and sweet almond.
 Roero Arneis is excellent as an aperitif or with fish dishes.
 It is advised to consume this wine relatively young and at a temperature of 8-10°C.

 Langhe DOC Pinot Nero

 - 2017 was the first year we made the Pinot Nero.
 We like this fruity and complex grape variety and the challenges that it gives both in the vineyard and winery.
 The choice was also preceded by the fact that the vineyard in Valdivilla is ideal for the Pinot Nero thanks to its great exposure and the ideal soil with sand, veins of limestone tufa with it’s right mineral content.
 The color of the Pinot Nero is beautiful dark red.
 The bouquet has noticeably dark fruits with notes of blackberries, blackcurrants, raspberries and spices.
-The taste replicate the nose with the same fruit tones as combined s hints of pepper.
+The taste replicate the nose with the same fruit tones as combined hints of pepper.
 It has long pleasant aftertaste.

 Langhe DOC Freisa

 - Freisa is a compact ruby-red still wine with a nose of prunes and spices together with toasted oak.
-It has an good level of tannic especially the young wines.
+It has a good level of tannic especially the young wines.
 We, as a contradiction to most Freisa wines, mature the wine 18 months in French oak barrels which helps to develop the harmonious taste of red berries, spices, and oak.
 Oak matured Freisa is a full-bodied wine and a perfect match for red meats, games and aged cheeses.
 It can be drunk young, but two to five years of further maturing will for sure develop and round the wine further.

 - This Ca’Barun Barolo DOCG is from the famous cru vineyard “Rocce de Castiglione” in Castiglione di Falletto.
 It is matured approx. 30 months in French oak barrels.
 It has deep ruby-red color with light orange tinges; though starting to become garnet-red intense.
 The bouquet is wide and intense hinting at red fruits combined with vanilla, spices, and touch of licorice and leather.
 The wine is dry, full-bodied, and robust.
 It is well balanced with thin tannins taste blending harmoniously with the wine structure.